Associate Adjunct Professor

 My research on drug discovery uses a two-pronged approach, combining a strategy of repurposing compounds that are already in clinical development along with development of compounds with novel scaffolds and improved activity against the parasites.
 This approach encompasses both robotic-driven technology and close interaction with multiple academic groups, pharmaceutical company partners and non-profit organizations.
 This aligns well with the mission of the Center for Discovery and Innovation in Parasitic Diseases (CDIPD), which is to discover and develop drugs for neglected parasitic diseases.

 (2) Studies on molecular mechanism of pathogenesis.
-Both E. histolytica and N. fowleri are remarkable organisms with phagocytic and proteolytic capabilities, invading colonic mucosa and human brain.
-We are using these model systems to identify or validate key virulence factors contributing to colonic and brain infections.
-In addition, we are using designed small molecule inhibitors to probe the function of important proteins, such as cysteine protease and heat shock protein 90, in Entamoeba and Naegleria biology.
-These studies are providing important new clues about how a pathogen orchestrates responses to the host environment and the knowledge generated in these studies has the potential for generating new types of therapeutics for the treatment of amebiasis and PAM.
+E. histolytica, N. fowleri and Acanthamoeba are remarkable organisms with phagocytic and proteolytic capabilities, invading colonic mucosa, human brain and eyes.
+We are using these model systems to identify or validate key virulence factors contributing to colonic, brain, and eye infections.
+In addition, we are using designed small molecule inhibitors to probe the function of important proteins, such as cysteine protease, heat shock protein 90, thioredoxin reductase, steroidogenic enzymes in Entamoeba, Naegleria and Acanthamoeba biology.
+These studies are providing important new clues about how a pathogen orchestrates responses to the host environment and the knowledge generated in these studies has the potential for generating new types of therapeutics for the treatment of amebiasis, PAM and Acanthamoeba keratitis.

-Awards and Honors: Lady Tata Memorial Trust Junior Scholarship, India (1998); UNESCO-American Society for Microbiology Travel and Scholarship Award (2002); Bill & Melinda Gates Foundation Keystone Symposia Scholarship (2012); Finalist for the 2012 Deloitte QB3 Award for Innovation; Honorary Sage Scholar, Sage Bionetworks (2016); KL2 Award (2016);, Research Topic Editor ("Drug Development for Parasite-induced Diarrheal Diseases"), Frontiers in Microbiology (2014-2017); Research Topic Editor ("Recent Progresses in Amebiasis"), Frontiers in Cellular and Infection Microbiology (2017-present); Judge Travel Award for the Annual Biomedical Research Conference for Minority Students (ABRCMS) (2017); National Center of Leadership in Academic Medicine (NCLAM), UC San Diego (2018).
+Awards and Honors: Lady Tata Memorial Trust Junior Scholarship, India (1998); UNESCO-American Society for Microbiology Travel and Scholarship Award (2002); Bill & Melinda Gates Foundation Keystone Symposia Scholarship (2012); Finalist for the 2012 Deloitte QB3 Award for Innovation; Honorary Sage Scholar, Sage Bionetworks (2016); KL2 Award (2016); Research Topic Editor ("Drug Development for Parasite-induced Diarrheal Diseases"), Frontiers in Microbiology (2014-2017); Research Topic Editor ("Recent Progresses in Amebiasis"), Frontiers in Cellular and Infection Microbiology (2017-2019); Judge Travel Award for the Annual Biomedical Research Conference for Minority Students (ABRCMS) (2017-2021); National Center of Leadership in Academic Medicine (NCLAM), UC San Diego (2018).

-Leadership Experience: Director of Amoebozoa Core at the Center for Discovery and Innovation in Parasitic Diseases at UCSD (2015-present); Associate Editor, Frontiers in Microbiology (2017-present); Associate Editor, BMC Infectious Diseases (2018-present).
+Leadership Experience: Director of Amoebozoa Core at the Center for Discovery and Innovation in Parasitic Diseases at UC San Diego (2015-present); Associate Editor, Frontiers in Microbiology (2017-present); Associate Editor, BMC Infectious Diseases (2018-present); Editorial Board Member, Microorganisms (2022-present).

 - Individual Research for Undergraduates (BISP 199)